-In a recent issue of my weekly email newsletter, I shared a link to an article called How to create Idea babies - A knowledge processing system for marketers, creators and knowledge workers.
+A few Sundays ago, I shared a link in this newsletter to an article called How to create Idea babies - A knowledge processing system for marketers, creators and knowledge workers.
 This led me down the rabbit hole of the internet and I ultimately came across the concept of a Building a Second Brain.

 This article by Tiago Forte sold me on it.
 Here's how he describes it.

 How many brilliant ideas have you had and forgotten?
 How many insights have you failed to take action on?
 How much useful advice have you slowly forgotten as the years have passed?

 We feel a constant pressure to be learning, improving ourselves, and making progress.
 We spend countless hours every year reading, listening, and watching informational content.
 And yet, where has all that valuable knowledge gone?
 Where is it when we need it?
 Our brain can only store a few thoughts at any one time.
 Our brain is for having ideas, not storing them.

 Building A Second Brain is a methodology for saving and systematically reminding us of the ideas, inspirations, insights, and connections we’ve gained through our experience.
 It expands our memory and our intellect using the modern tools of technology and networks.

 When I read those first 3 paragraphs, my mind was blown.
 It was as if this guy was speaking to my very soul, articulating problems I'd been thinking about for years but never been able to put into words.

 Since discovering this Second Brain / Personal Knowledge Management stuff, I've excitedly started to put it into practice.
 I've switched all my note-taking and writing over to Notion, a really great app that you should definitely try out.
 And I've started to actively write down thoughts and ideas I have throughout my day.